RedCardDev/RedCardDev.github.io/_posts/2013-09-20-kickshot-project-week2.markdown

 - [Robotium](https://code.google.com/p/robotium/) | Unit testing for Android functionality, allowing the tests of clicks
 - [Spoon](http://square.github.io/spoon/) | Multi-device test runner

-I think those tools are a good place to start testing _KickShot for Android_.
+These tools seem to be a good place to start testing _KickShot for Android_.

 Something I wanted to try this time around is to have the testing code and the source code in the same project/repository.
 For previous projects the testing code ended up in its own Eclipse project and as a result in its own git repo.